 Why a company needs a data (management) strategy

-While preparing a data management strategy, you need to think about the value propositions of data management.
-For different stakeholders, internal and external ones, data management will deliver different value propositions.
+While preparing a data management strategy, you need to consider the value propositions of data management.
+For different stakeholders, internal and external, data management will deliver different value propositions.
 I recommend analyzing all groups of stakeholders and corresponding value propositions.
-For example, the key value from data management for top management will be enhancing decision making.
-For an external customer, an example of a value proposition could be: providing correct and trustful information about the company’s products and safeguarding the privacy of personal data.
+For example, the key value of data management for top management will be enhancing decision-making.
+For an external customer, an example of a value proposition could be providing correct and trustful information about the company’s products and safeguarding personal data privacy.

 So, business drivers and the analysis of the key value propositions substantiate the necessity of data management.

-Now it is time to discuss what are the key data (management) topics that the data strategy should cover.
+Now it is time to discuss the key data (management) topics the data strategy should cover.

 The first topic is the data (management) principles.
-Principles are the rules that each company should follow in taking all their decisions around data. you should recognize a distinction between data principles and data management principles.
+Principles are the rules each company should follow in making all its decisions around data.
+It would be best to recognize a distinction between data and data management principles.
 Data principles focus on defining the role and value of data in the company’s culture.
 Data management principles concentrate on the way the data will be handled.
-The defined principles should correspond to the chosen data management drivers as shown in Figure 3.
-Assume, compliance with personal data regulations is one of the business drivers/ Then the principles you choose should concentrate on data sharing and data security.
-Implementation of each of the principles will simultaneously bring some benefits to business and cause some implications to be resolved.
+The defined principles should correspond to the chosen data management drivers, as shown in Figure 3.
+Assume compliance with personal data regulations is one of the business drivers/ Then the principles you choose should concentrate on data sharing and data security.
+Implementing each of the principles will simultaneously bring some benefits to business and cause some implications to be resolved.

 The second topic is the scope of data management.
 In the first article of the series, I have explained the “Orange” model approach to the scope of data management and its key components.
 Below, in Figure 4, you see the key data management capabilities that constitute data management.
-There are some other factors to be taken into account while specifying the scope of data management.
-These are company culture, resources available, and the company’s size, the number of data chains, and the complexity of the information systems landscape.
+Some other factors should be considered while specifying the scope of data management.
+These are company culture, resources available, the company’s size, the number of data chains, and the complexity of the information systems landscape.
 These factors will size your data management imitative and bring it to the feasible minimum.

-The third topic is the structure and size of the data management framework that includes the organizational structure of data management function, the set of required rules (policies, processes, etc.) and roles.
-The complexity of the data management framework mainly depends on the size of the organization.
-Usually, data management will be performed at three organizational levels: strategic, operational, and tactical as shown in Figure 5.
-The development of data strategy, policies, standards, models, processes, rules, and roles belong to the strategic level.
-These tasks will be mainly performed by data management professionals with some involvement of business stakeholders.
-The implementation of all of these documents belong to the tactical level and will be performed by both business and data management professionals.
-At the operational level, the data related tasks will be mainly performed by the business.
+The third topic is the structure and size of the data management framework, which includes the organizational structure of the data management function, the set of required rules (policies, processes, etc.), and roles.
+The complexity of the data management framework mainly depends on the organization’s size.
+Usually, data management will be performed at three organizational levels: strategic, operational, and tactical, as shown in Figure 5.
+The development of data strategy, policies, standards, models, processes, rules, and roles belongs to the strategic level.
+Data management professionals with some involvement of business stakeholders will mainly perform these tasks.
+The implementation of these documents belongs to the tactical group and will be performed by both business and data management professionals.
+At the operational level, the business will mainly perform data-related tasks.

 The three abovementioned topics should outline the design of data management that corresponds to the chosen business drivers and will enable the delivery of specified value propositions.
-More about this topic, you will find in my series of articles Data Management & Data governance 101.
+You can learn more about this topic, which you will find in my series of articles, Data Management & Data governance 101.

-Now we will discuss what documents will be required to plan the implementation of the data strategy.
+Now we will discuss what documents will be required to plan the data strategy implementation.

 How to implement the data strategy

 The first step is determining a period for the strategy.
 It might differ per company.
 Within the specified period, a company should set up its SMART objectives.
 It is advisable to link these objectives to business drivers.
-And then translate them into objectives per data management capability and data chains as shown in Fig.6
+And then translate them into goals per data management capability and data chains, as shown in Fig.6

 A realistic roadmap will conclude the content of the data strategy.

-In Figure 7 you see the short summary of all steps you should cover to develop a data strategy.
+In Figure 7, you see the summary of all steps you should cover to develop a data strategy.

-Maturity assessment of your current data management capabilities and projection of the required level of maturity will assist you to specify the realistic and feasible Data strategy.
-The next article of this series will cover this topic.
+Maturity assessment of your current data management capabilities and projection of the required level of maturity will assist you in specifying the realistic and feasible Data strategy.
+The following article of this series will cover this topic.